azanebrain/sparqlverse-r/README.md

 ## Setup

-Install node packages with `npm install`
+- Install node packages with `npm install`
+- Duplicate server.R.sample to server.R and set the endpoint

 ### Installation errors